 Your Mac’s random access memory (RAM) is where it stores temporary information for quick access.
 In contrast, your Mac hard drive is used for long-term storage, but it’s much, much slower.
 Without RAM, everything you do on your Mac would take a lot longer.

 But like your hard drive, your RAM can get full.
 That can make your Mac run more slowly.
-Clearing it out can claw back some speed.
+Killing background processes can claw back some speed

 How to see if your Mac’s RAM is full:

 1. Open Activity Monitor from Applications > Utilities > Activity Monitor